1109akshatverma/Dashboard-in-a-day/MSSPL/getting-started.md

 ## Explanation of Components

-- **Pre-Created Report**: A Power BI report with existing data and visuals, used as the foundation for further customization and enhancement tasks.
+- **Pre-Created Report:** A Power BI report with existing data and visuals, used as the foundation for further customization and enhancement tasks.

-- **Conditional Formatting**: A technique used to modify the appearance of report visuals based on data-driven conditions, highlighting key information.
+- **Conditional Formatting:** A technique used to modify the appearance of report visuals based on data-driven conditions, highlighting key information.

-- **Custom Visuals**: Specialized visual elements imported into Power BI to offer unique data representations and enhance the visual appeal of the report.
+- **Custom Visuals:** Specialized visual elements imported into Power BI to offer unique data representations and enhance the visual appeal of the report.

-- **Power BI Service**: The cloud-based platform where the completed report is published for sharing, collaboration, and online access.
+- **Power BI Service:** The cloud-based platform where the completed report is published for sharing, collaboration, and online access.

 ## Getting Started with the Lab